The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 To change the content or options for an assignment you have already created:

-- On your course page, click Turn editing on.
+- On your course page, click Turn editing on (green pencil icon, top right).

-- From the Edit drop-down menu, click Edit settings.
+- Next to the Assignment to update, click Edit, then select Edit Settings.
 The assignment's settings page will open.

 - Once you have finished making the necessary changes, click Save and return to course at the bottom of the page.